fekikarim/AmongUs-Flutter/README.md

 ## License

 This project is provided for educational purposes.
-If you intend to publish or distribute it, add a proper license file.

 ---